Submit

 Serving Impartiality and Avoiding Conflict of Interest and/or Bias

-Impartiality is integral to the Discrimination, Harassment, and Sexual Misconduct formal grievance process.
+Impartiality is integral to the Discrimination, Harassment, Sexual Misconduct and Retaliation formal grievance process.

-Neither Complainants reporting discrimination, harassment, or sexual misconduct, nor Respondents defending against allegations of discrimination, harassment, or sexual misconduct, shall be met with prejudgment throughout the formal process.
+Neither Complainants reporting discrimination, harassment, sexual misconduct or retaliation, nor Respondents defending against allegations of discrimination, harassment, sexual misconduct or retaliation, shall be met with prejudgment throughout the formal process.

 For the purpose of this procedure, a conflict of interest is defined as a situation in which personal or private interests may reasonably compromise one's judgment, decisions, or actions.
 The subjective appearance of conflict will be reviewed by the Title IX Coordinator, Equity Administrator, or their designee and a determination of actual conflict will be made.
 Reasonable steps will be taken to prevent actual conflicts of interest from impacting the formal grievance process.